videlec/page_ouaibe/webpage/articles/flatsurf.md

     >>> p.stratum()
     H(2)

+and a generalized permutation

+    :::pycon
     >>> q = iet.GeneralizedPermutation('a a', 'b b c c d d e e')
     >>> q.stratum()
     Q_0(1, -1^5)

-You can also get one permutation from a given stratum component
+You can also get one permutation from a given stratum component (following the method of A. Zorich "Explicit Jenkins-Strebel representatives of all strata of Abelian and quadratic differentials", 2008)

     :::pycon
     >>> A = AbelianStratum(4,4)